Insights from Google’s John Mueller: Key Lessons for SEOs

 Using multiple H1 tags is common practice among single-page websites.

-• Word location in URLs does not matter for SEO.
+• The location of words in URLs does not impact SEO.

-Many believe that word location within the URL impacts rankings, especially if it refers to e-commerce websites.
-The reasoning here is that they think it’s crucial to place /services/ before /location/ in the URL.
-But this really is not the case.
-All this does is influence the user experience and won’t provide any substantial benefits to search engines.
+Many believe that word location within the URL impacts rankings, especially for e-commerce websites.
+The reasoning here is that they think placing /services/ before /location/ in the URL is important.
+But this is not the case.
+All it does is influence the user experience while providing no substantial benefits to search engines.

 John Mueller: Word location in URLs does not matter for SEO